bebraw/react-bundle-2017/src/pages/copy/learning-journey.md

 ![](reactfundamentals.gif)

+> Excellent course that i have ever seen.
+Very helpful.
+> This course have actually helped me in understanding React & Redux in depth.
+I highly recommend this course to anyone who is looking forward to learn React & Redux.
+> I am very satisfied :)
+>
+> Harshal Hirve

 ### Understand your build tools
 - *SurviveJS - Webpack* → Learn all the ins and outs of Webpack from basic setup to advanced techniques like code splitting.
 - *SurviveJS - Maintenance* → Meant for anyone who has to develop and maintain JavaScript applications or packages.
 This book gathers the best development practices so you'll be able to maintain your code for a long time to come.

 ![](buildtools.gif)

+> Brilliant!
+A must have if you want to to learn webpack but also if need an updated reference guide.
+I always use it as a reference guide when I develop.
+>
+> Andrea Chiumenti

 ### Integrate 3rd party libraries
 - *React + D3v4* → Dive into 7 fun projects that build interactive visualizations, create animations, and implement fast performance with canvas.
 Learn everything there is to know about building beautiful apps with React.